buhrmi/bookings/README.md

 # README

-Another attempt at a booking app.
-This time starting with Google Calendar as authoritative source for availability.
+another attempt at a booking app